aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       Setup a new profile.

     Options:
+      -n, --non-interactive           Non-interactive mode: never prompt for input.
-      --profile PROFILE               The name of the new profile.
-      --email TEXT                    Email address that serves as the user name and a way to identify data created by it.
+      --profile PROFILE               The name of the new profile.  [required] --email TEXT                    Email address that serves as the user name and a way to identify data created by it.
+                                      [required]
-      --first-name TEXT               First name of the user.
-      --last-name TEXT                Last name of the user.
-      --institution TEXT              Institution of the user.
-      --password TEXT                 Optional password to connect to REST API.
+      --first-name TEXT               First name of the user.  [required] --last-name TEXT                Last name of the user.  [required] --institution TEXT              Institution of the user.  [required] --password TEXT                 Optional password to connect to REST API.
       --db-engine [postgresql_psycopg2]
                                       Engine to use to connect to the database.